 - Introduce the child to open-ended activities and encourage them to solve problems with a different perspective.

 - Expand the child’s interests by offering them books, crafts, games, or excursions based on their interests.
 For example, if a child is fascinated by cars, provide them with additional books, crafts, games, and excursions related to cars.

-Intellectual growth or cognitive development is enabled by freedom, structure and order, exposure to the surroundings and a peaceful environment.
-When children are offered new tasks, lessons, opportunities, they tend to develop not by remembering but by understanding.
+Intellectual growth or cognitive development is enabled by freedom, structure and order, exposure to the surroundings, and a peaceful environment.
+When children are offered new tasks, lessons, and opportunities, they tend to develop not by remembering but by understanding.